 DUFFEY'S TASK FORCE

-SPEAKING OUT: Former Saline County Deputy Prosecuting Attorney Jean Duffey is talking about the unsavory doings surrounding the county’s drug task force.
+Former Saline County Deputy Prosecuting Attorney Jean Duffey is talking about the unsavory doings surrounding the county’s drug task force.

 January 5, 1996